 Evidence from topic experts suggests PPIs are associated with increased risks however there is a need for clinical trials to support this finding and at this time the evidence is unlikely to change recommendations.
-Although, an ongoing study (SUP-ICU trial) comparing PPIs with placebo may provide further evidence.
+An ongoing study comparing PPIs with placebo may provide further evidence in the future.

-The guideline will be amended to include a footnote to the recommendation (1.7.1) for acid-suppression therapy for primary prevention of upper gastrointestinal bleeding in acutely ill patients.
-This footnote is to make reference to the licensing limitations of H2-receptor antagonists and proton pump inhibitors for this indication.
+A proposal will be made to amend the guideline to include a footnote to the recommendation (1.7.1) for acid-suppression therapy for primary prevention of upper gastrointestinal bleeding in acutely ill patients.
+This footnote is to make reference to the licensing limitations of H2receptor antagonists and proton pump inhibitors for this indication.